 Each county may nominate one 4-Her they feel is a deserving individual.
 The nominee does not have to have a horse showing on the grounds but should be on the grounds serving in some capacity.
-Completed forms should be returned to the show office by 9:00 AM on Saturday, September 17, 2017.
-The winner will be announced at the ice cream social on Saturday at 3:00 PM.
+Completed forms should be returned to the show office by 6 PM on Thursday of the State Show.
+The winner will be announced at Evening Performance